 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note Nature Recovery A spatial plan for nature recovery for the National Park and immediate surroundings, delivered through the National Park Partnership Plan.
 (Lead Officer, Paul Walton) Prepare and publish a spatial plan for nature, based on Lawton principles of bigger, better, more and more joined up habitats With partners, identify and cost out a portfolio of integrated projects for identified Nature Recovery Areas (beyond the core designated sites) Host the Wildlife Roundtable, the formal advisory group to the NPA on nature recovery.
 A coherent, joined up nature recovery network linking the National Park with neighbouring and regional National Landscapes.
 (Lead Officer, Paul Walton) Ensure the National Park's spatial plan for nature is supported by the development of Local Nature Strategies for Hampshire, Wiltshire and Dorset Work with neighbouring and regional National Landscapes to develop the 'backbone' of a Nature Recovery Network in the wider region Support the delivery of priority projects with the New Forest Catchment Partnership (detail of projects awaited from NFCP - add to final version of programme).
 An agreed strategic approach to inform species recovery and potential reintroductions in the National Park.
 (Lead Officer, Paul Walton) Establish and develop a forum and work programme to lead species recovery within the National Park Work with partners on the creation of a local partnership to complement the work of the national Curlew Recovery Partnership.
+Work in hand to progress this in Q2.

 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note Beyond our Boundaries An active, thriving Green Halo Partnership recognised for its catalytic role in enhancing the environment of the National Park vicinity.
 (Lead Officer, Paul Walton) Coordinate a programme of events (minimum of 4) and an online Conference in June 2021, reflecting the themes of the Greenprint for recovery Investigate potential models for financing for green infrastructure investment.
+Online Conference held in June, attended by 130 people.
 Net Zero with Nature Program me A programme of nature-based solutions identified to mitigate climate change and enhance the special qualities of the National Park.
 (Lead Officer, Paul Walton) Develop a NZWN financing facility in partnership with Palladium and National Parks Partnership (subject to NEIRF grant) Initiate a project to map areas of deep peat in the New Forest, to add to the understanding of the Park's natural capital assets.
+NEIRF grant awarded in July.